hanifsgy/SwipeIt/Pods/TextStyle/README.md

 }
 ```

+## Reminder

+iOS 9.3 (which includes the simulator) has a bug in which it doesn't receive the notification, be sure to use either an update iOS device or the iOS 9.2 simulator.

 ## Installation

-RxResult is available through [CocoaPods](http://cocoapods.org).
+TextStyle is available through [CocoaPods](http://cocoapods.org).
 To install
 it, simply add the following line to your Podfile:

 ```ruby